 Your teeth and gums aren’t the only places that harbour appetising particles that bacteria like to feast on: “Bad breath is often caused by a proliferation of odour-producing bacteria towards the back of the tongue,” says Hall.
 “Food particles, postnasal drip [mucus secretions from your nose and throat] and stagnant saliva build up in papillae at the back of the tongue, providing a breeding ground for bacteria and these produce bad smells.”

 And if that hasn’t put you off delving any deeper into the issue, you could try this simple self breath-test: Take a spoon, turn it upside down and scrape across the back of your tongue.
 Take care not to put the spoon too far back or it’ll make you gag.
 Now smell what’s collected on the spoon.
 Beware – this may make you gag too!

-Try these DIY ways to prevent tooth decay, plaque build-up and gum disease:
+Try these tips to prevent tooth decay, plaque build-up and gum disease:

 Chew gum It’s not just all clever advertising, chewing gum really does help prevent tooth decay... if it’s sugar-free.
 “Chewing gum stimulates saliva production and that helps flush bacteria and food remains away,” says dentist Khoi D Nghiem.

 Chomp on vegetables If chewing gum is something you feel is best left to teenagers and Americans, try raw vegetables instead.
 Chewing on fibrous vegetables such as carrots or celery helps encourage saliva production too.

 Drink more water Drinking water also helps as it flushes out bacteria and keeps the mouth moist.